KennyMcGeoch/LeetCodeExercises/README.md

 2089.
 Find Target Indices After Sorting Array (Easy) 2095.
 Delete the Middle Node of a Linked List (Medium) 2099.
-Find Subsequence of Length K With the Largest Sum (Easy) 2124.
+Find Subsequence of Length K With the Largest Sum (Easy) 2108.
+Find First Palindromic String in the Array (Easy) 2124.
 Check if All A's Appears Before All B's (Easy) 2125.
 Number of Laser Beams in a Bank (Medium)
 2130.
 Maximum Twin Sum of a Linked List (Medium)